-Round Forms: Circle, Semicircle, Circular Sector, Circular Segment, Circular Layer, Round Corner, Annulus, Annulus Sector, Curved Rectangle, Ellipse, Elliptical Segment, Elliptical Sector, Stadium, Digon, Spherical Triangle, Spiral, Log.
+Round Forms: Circle, Semicircle, Circular Sector, Circular Segment, Circular Layer, Round Corner, Annulus, Annulus Sector, Curved Rectangle, Ellipse, Semi-Ellipse, Elliptical Segment, Elliptical Sector, Stadium, Digon, Spherical Triangle, Spiral, Log.
 Spiral, Reuleaux Triangle, Cycloid, Astroid, Hypocycloid, Cardioid, Epicycloid, Parabolic Segment, Arbelos, Salinon, Lune, Three Circles, Oval, Lemniscate, Squircle

 Platonic Solids: Tetrahedron, Cube, Octahedron, Dodecahedron, Icosahedron

 Archimedean Solids: Truncated Tetrahedron, Cuboctahedron, Truncated Cube, Truncated Octahedron, Rhombicuboctahedron, Icosidodecahedron, Truncated Dodecahedron, Truncated Icosahedron, Snub Cube